Cyber-Jellyfish/UnityTerminal/readme.md

 Editor.<br/>
 You can also add your own System Diagnostic Processes to the CustomCommands script that can be executed within the editor via the Menu
 Bar.<br/>
-Additionally you can also add them to a specialized scriptable object called CommandPromptSo.
+Additionally you can also add them to a specialized scriptable object called CustomProcessesSo.

 ## Main Scripts